Disable Shutdown, Restart Options

 Method 2: Using Group Policy Management (For Domain Environments)

-If managing via Active Directory, apply the same setting through Group Policy Management (gpmc.msc
+If managing via Active Directory, apply the same setting through Group Policy Management (gpmc.msc) by editing the appropriate GPO linked to user groups or organizational units (OUs).

 Result